mattva01/schooltool/src/schooltool/requirement/README.txt

   >>> quizScore.isValidScore(scoresystem.UNSCORED)
   True

+Clearly, for this type of score system, the numerical value always equals the score itself:

+  >>> quizScore.getNumericalValue(20)
+  20
+  >>> quizScore.getNumericalValue(20.1)
+  20.100000000000001
+  >>> import decimal
+  >>> quizScore.getNumericalValue(decimal.Decimal('20.1'))
+  Decimal("20.1")

+We can also convert any unicode input to a score.

+  >>> quizScore.fromUnicode('20')
+  20
+  >>> quizScore.fromUnicode('20.1')
+  Decimal("20.1")

+Note that non-integer values will always be converted to the decimal type, since float does not have an exact precision.
+Since the best score for the ranged value score system is well-defined by the maximum value, we can get a answer any time:

+  >>> quizScore.getBestScore()
+  21

 Since we have not defined a minimum passing grade, we cannot get a meaningful answer from the passing score evaluation: